-Many meditators who imagine they are actually watching their thoughts, confidentially declare “you are not your thoughts” and go on to project another self, an observer or “witness,” separate from an experiential movie or life-stream.
-This mental fabrication can be mistaken for enlightenment even though it is another form of egotism and self-clinging, or as they say in zen, “putting another head on top of your head.”
+Many meditators who imagine they are watching their thoughts, confidentially declare “you are not your thoughts” and go on to project another self, an observer or “witness,” separate from an experiential movie or life-stream.
+This mental fabrication can be mistaken for enlightenment even though it is another form of self-clinging, or as they say in zen, “putting another head on top of your head.”

 Recently there’s been folks who have experienced severe insomnia as a result of meditation.
 One former meditator even complained that meditation “ruined my life” because of a new inability to sleep at night.
 This is apparently a result of being too mindful of arising phenomena, such as the precise moment of falling into sleep — phenomena which is better left to the unconscious part of the brain.

 The exercise of mindfulness has come to mean an obsessive focus on whatever arises or comes into awareness — when what is required is to let it go and see through phenomena as empty and transient.